 Churches have been powerful voices for generations on a range of defining social justice issues, most importantly the need to address poverty.
 Central to any Christian message is the call to care for the “least of these”–to love and care for our neighbors.
 With more people both in the United States and globally living on the economic margins, people of faith are drawing more deeply upon that rich tradition of social justice engagement to speak out on the need to address the range of poverty issues, and create community practices and national policies that lift people from a life of poverty.

-Help us continue this great ministry by contributing to the Ecumenical Poverty Initiative.
+Help us continue this much-needed ministry by making a CONTRIBUTION to the Ecumenical Poverty Initiative today!

 - The African Methodist Episcopal Zion Church